ESBenchmark/ESBench/docs/guide/toolchains.md

 ## Built-in Transformer

-To make browsers run the suite directly, ESBench provides a simple transformer that can:
+To make browsers run the suite without install extra dependencies, ESBench provides a simple transformer that can:

 - Resolve imports to absolute path, so that they can be used in browser.
 - Compile TypeScript files to JavaScript.